Lightning attracting / lightning charging technology

 As the first step, we have started to develop the technology to attract lightning strikes with high accuracy and safety.
 In particular, we are studying how to improve resistance of the UAVs to lightning current and strong electromagnetic fields in order to allow them to fly stably even under lightning clouds.

-At the same time, in order to establish lightning charging technology, we aim to increase the voltage which charging devices such as capacitors can withstand.
+At the same time, in order to establish lightning charging technology, we aim to convert and store energy into kinetic energy and magnetic energy.

 Infrastructure companies (communication, electric power, etc.) including NTT, government agencies, and local governments will be able to use this technology to protect their facilities from lightning strikes.